PaulUithol/Backbone-relational/README.md

 		user: { id: 'user-1', login: 'dude', email: 'me@gmail.com' }
 	});

-	// A User object is automatically created from the JSON; so 'login' returns 'dude' paul.get('user').get('login');
+	// A User object is automatically created from the JSON; so 'login' returns 'dude'. paul.get('user').get('login');

 	ourHouse = new House({